Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 3. The axis order is independent of the Coordinate Reference System.
 It will always use the Easting, Northing, Elevation (X, Y, Z) axis order.
 The Z axis always points up towards the sky.

-All I3S profiles support writng 3D content in two modes: global and local.
+All I3S profiles support writing 3D content in two modes: global and local.
 In global mode, only European Petroleum Survey Group (EPSG) code 4326 (WGS84) is supported for both index and vertex positions.
 It is represented using longitude, latitude, elevation.
-In local mode, all geodetic Coordiante Reference Systems, including cartesian coordinate systems, are allowed.
-Both index and position vertex must have the same Coordiate Reference System.
+In local mode, all geodetic Coordinate Reference Systems, including cartesian coordinate systems, are allowed.
+Both index and position vertex must have the same Coordinate Reference System.

 All I3S layers indicate the coordinate system via the `spatialReference` property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
 This property is normative.